jesinjaice/DW3-puzzle-master/CODE_REVIEW.md

-**Code Smells and Improvements**
+**Code Smells**

-1. The naming convention of variables below files are not proper.
-Fixed the naming conventions.
+1. The naming convention of variables for below files are not proper.
     `book-search.component.html`
     `book-search.component.ts`
     `reading-list.component.html`
-2. Used ngSubmit instead of submit.
-In `book-search.component.html`, `submit` event added for searchForm is replaced by `ngSubmit`.
+2. In `book-search.component.html`, `submit` event was added for submit form but as it is reactive form the best practice is to use ngSubmit which provides form validation before sending the request.
 3. In file `book-search.component.html`, the template contains a date function to change the format of the date.
-Instead of using a    function, we can use an angular date pipe to change the format.
-4. To prevent memory leak we can use async pipe instead of subscription, for retreiving books.
-By adding '| async' pipes the subscriptions are handled automatically so there is no need to unsubscirbe manually.
+4. To prevent memory leak we can use an async pipe instead of subscription, for retrieving books.
+By adding '| async' pipes the subscriptions are handled automatically so there is no need to unsubscribe manually.
-5. In file `total-count.component.ts`, we can remove the ngOnit() lifecycle since it is not utilized
+5. In file `total-count.component.ts`, we can remove the ngOnInit() lifecycle since it is not utilized.
+We should not import Angular lifecycle hooks without their utilization.
 6. In file `book-search.component.html`, for proper accessibility, buttons should be represented with a <button> tag rather than an anchor tag with a (click) listener.
-Changed it to button (Line 51)
+An anchor tag is primarily used to create links between pages.
+While a button is used for on page functionality.

+**Improvements**

+1. Fixed the naming conventions for variables in above mentioned files.
+2. Changed `submit` to `ngSubmit` as it is best practice.
+3. Replaced the date function with Angular Date pipe.
+4. Added `| async` pipes to prevent memory leaks.
+5. Removed lifecycle hooks that are not utilized.
+6. Replaced Anchor tag with Button.

 **Accessibility**